Saving Electricity home

 3 watt-hours

-Total power stored by an alkaline AA battery.
+Total energy stored by an alkaline AA battery.
 This is to put batteries into perspective.
 If you could power your clock radio with a AA battery, it wouldn't even last an hour.
 We have more on batteries on our Guide to Household Batteries.

 U.S. household energy